squatconf/manifest/README.md

 ## The Plan

-We are a bunch of crazy programers that believe in anarchy and decentralised systems, conferences included.
+We are a bunch of crazy programmers that believe in anarchy and decentralised systems, conferences included.

 We will provide a space, we will provide a context, some talks, and the rest will be up to you…